Marine Biological & Ecological Research Project – Year-long Course

 What to expect during the webinars:

-- Webinars are 50 minutes long and will meet for the first two weeks of class.
+- Webinars are 50 minutes long.
 Webinars are recorded and are available for students with schedule conflicts.

 - Primary instruction and guided discussions are provided during live webinars.